-Tips for building effective search terms.
-The best place to start when creating search terms is with the

-PICO (Population, Intervention, Control, and Outcome) elements identified during search planning.
+Tips for building effective search terms can be found here.
+The best place to start when creating search terms is with the PICO (Population, Intervention, Control, and Outcome) elements identified during search planning.
 Common search terms include the condition of interest (ex. the disease)